solidi/learning-notes/mentoring/writing-ideas.md

   - Admin work, project management, disciplines.
   - The brutality are the lengthy feedback loops.
   - Organizational continuity.
   - Organizational and meta engineering.
 Build the machine that builds the machine.
+Higher order.
   - Knowledge, org, relationship power.
   - Fairness, impact to other lives.
   - Sourcing: Investor attitude and pointing those to resources books, podcasts, etc.